 Make sure you understand all of the airline and country requirements for traveling.
 Mexico doesn’t require a negative COVID test prior to or upon arrival, but they do require an immigration declaration card and customs document.
 I recommend completing the immigration declaration online prior to travel and carrying a hard copy with you.
 You will then complete a customs document before proceeding through customs.
 Many countries have requirements such as negative COVID tests, health declarations, visas, and more.
 Make sure you understand those requirements and come prepared with both electronic and hard copies.
 The airlines must abide by the arriving country requirements, which could mean denied boarding without the appropriate documentation.

 2. Not all airlines and resorts follow the same safety protocols.

-My flight was fully booked and I was a bit surprised when the airline boarded in regular groups (rather than from the back to the front of the plane).
+My flight was fully booked, and I was a bit surprised when the airline boarded in regular groups (rather than from the back to the front of the plane).
 As there will be varying procedures, check with your travel designer so you are familiar with the expectations.
-Your safety and comfort level are important to us and we want to ensure your preferences align with your trip arrangements.
+Your safety and comfort level is important to us, and we want to ensure your preferences align with your trip arrangements.

 3. Many places are relatively empty, making now a great time to travel.

 When we arrived at the hotel, there were perhaps 20-30 other people staying there.
-As we were travelling during the holidays, the guest count at the resort did increase as it got closer to Christmas.
-We stayed at the Westin in Cozumel and the staff did a phenomenal job.
-Our stay included: social distancing, constant cleaning and masking.
-Masks were required indoors and all guests and staff abided by this requirement.
+As we were traveling during the holidays, the guest count at the resort did increase as it got closer to Christmas.
+We stayed at the Westin in Cozumel, and the staff did a phenomenal job.
+Our stay included: social distancing, constant cleaning, and masking.
+Masks were required indoors, and all guests and staff abided by this requirement.

 4. The hotel and tour capacities are often mandated by the local government.